cozgun/RecurringMessagesAddin/README.md

 ![image](https://user-images.githubusercontent.com/59412630/178559467-adfdb6af-cddb-46e4-9fab-a00c598f874a.png)

-## Other Remarks
+## Installation and Other Remarks
-**Before installing, you should create file "appSettings.xml" in folder 'c:\temp' and save below lines in it.**
+**Before installing, you should create file "appSettings.xml" in folder 'c:\temp' and save below lines in it.
+If this step is skipped installation will fail.**
-**Addin will also create empty txt files in C:\temp folder to determine if a task is run before to avoid duplicate submissions in some cases.**
+**Addin will also create empty txt files in C:\temp folder to determine if a task is run before.
+This will help to avoid duplicate submissions in some cases.**
   ```
 <appSettings>
     <add key="holidays" value="29.10.2022, 30.08.2022, 15.07.2022, 12.07.2022, 11.07.2022, 19.05.2022, 04.05.2022, 03.05.2022, 02.05.2022" />
   </appSettings>
   ```
-**These are the non-working days in current year and needed to determine correct reporting dates.**
+**Above dates are the holidays in current year and needed to determine correct reporting dates.**
 **There is also a button on the addin's ribbon to open and update this xml file anytime.**
+**Functions are fired with appointments' reminder popups.
+If a reminder is not dismissed after first popup, linked tasks can be run again with the second reminder popups.
+For some cases I am checking if it is run before to avoid duplications, however, my recommendation is dismissing reminders after first popups to avoid unintended e-mail submission.

 ## Addin's ribbon
 Below ribbon will show up after installation.

 ![image](https://user-images.githubusercontent.com/59412630/178563039-189b42d4-2039-4256-a07b-80a7d54849fa.png)

-- If you want to pause addin's tasks for some time, you can turn it off from ribbon.
+- If you want to pause addin's tasks for some time, you can turn it off from this ribbon without deactivating or uninstalling addin.
 - Above given documentation is also available from ribbon's function help tab.
-- User-defined macros can be added to addin and easyly be called from macro buttons in ribbon.
+- User-defined macros can be added to addin and easily be called from macro buttons in ribbon.